abstractking/VEC.artt/DEPLOYMENT.md

 - **Browser Compatibility**: Extensive polyfills are used to ensure compatibility with VeChain libraries in the browser.
 - **Redirects**: The deployment includes configuration for client-side routing via the `_redirects` file.

+## Using Real TestNet Transactions

+For the deployed application to perform real TestNet transactions:

+1. **Enable "Real Wallet" Mode**: In the Connect Wallet dialog, toggle "Real Wallet Interaction" to ON
+   - This will switch from simulated transactions to real TestNet transactions
+   - You'll need to have a compatible VeChain wallet extension installed, or
+   - The application will use the private key specified in environment variables to sign transactions

+2. **Verify Transaction Flows**:
+   - Create an NFT to test minting functionality
+   - List an NFT for sale to test marketplace functionality
+   - Place a bid on an NFT to test bidding functionality
+   - All of these operations should result in real TestNet transactions when in "Real Wallet" mode

+3. **View Transactions on Explorer**:
+   - After a successful transaction, you can view it on the TestNet explorer
+   - Transaction links should automatically appear after transactions complete
+   - The explorer URL is: `https://explore-testnet.vechain.org/transactions/{txid}`

 ## Troubleshooting

 Common issues and their solutions:

 1. **White screen / app not loading**: Check browser console for missing polyfills or crypto-related errors.

-2. **API connectivity issues**: Ensure proper network selection (TestNet vs MainNet).
+2. **API connectivity issues**:
+   - Ensure proper network selection (TestNet vs MainNet)
+   - Verify the TestNet node is responding (`https://testnet.veblocks.net`)
+   - Check console logs for any connection errors to the node

-3. **Build failures**: Look for issues with CommonJS/ESM compatibility in the build logs.
+3. **Build failures**:
+   - Look for issues with CommonJS/ESM compatibility in the build logs
+   - Check that the patch scripts completed successfully

+4. **Transaction failures**:
+   - Ensure the wallet has sufficient VET and VTHO for gas fees
+   - Check that the private key is correctly set in environment variables
+   - Verify transaction parameters in the console logs

 ## Monitoring and Maintenance